-With winter over and spring in the air, it’s officially time to get out of your house and enjoy the outdoors.
+With spring in the air, it’s officially time to get out of your house and enjoy the outdoors.
 In Gettysburg and Adams County, that means beautiful blossoms are in bloom, shops and restaurants are bustling, hiking trails and outdoor tours and calling your name, and more experiences are waiting for you.
 To get you started, read on for ten ways to ring in spring.

 Being the number one apple-producing county in Pennsylvania, Adams County’s orchards cover tens of thousands of acres.
 It’s not just apple trees—peaches, pears, cherries, plums and a variety of other fruits as well are grown and harvested across the area.
 When spring’s warm weather sets in, all of those fruit trees produce vibrant blossoms, creating a spectacle of pinks, whites, and purples among the rolling hills of the countryside.
 Bloom time in the spring in Adams County is a sight not to be missed.
 Start your tour with some of our favorite places to catch the breathtaking springtime scenery around Adams County.

 With the beautiful weather that permeates Gettysburg during spring, the Gettysburg National Military Park never looks better.
 Tour the battlefield by car, bus, bicycle, Segway, horseback, carriage, or foot.
 You’ll learn something new and gain a new perspective with each tour.